 Mary supported various organizations.
 If you would like to make a donation in her memory, some suggestions include: Oxfam, Southern Poverty Law Center and Green America.

-To plant a tree in memory of Mary Louise Widmar, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Mary Louise Widmar, please visit our tribute store.